ysyk2021/the-art-of-listening-improving-communication-connection-and-understanding-at-work/src/chapter-3.md

 * **Reflective listening**: Paraphrase or summarize what the speaker has said to ensure accurate comprehension.
 This demonstrates active engagement and encourages further discussion.

 By incorporating these practices into our listening habits, we can build stronger connections, enhance understanding, and overcome barriers that hinder effective communication.

-In the next chapter, we will explore techniques for improving active listening skills and fostering meaningful conversations.